Skip to main content

 Isolates down to 0.3 Hz

-Software Digital Filter
+Stage 3: Software Filter

 Advanced proprietary DSP algorithms clean the amplified signal, stripping away noise to isolate pure vibrations down to 0.3 Hz.